 At least once a year, give the actual cabinet a deep clean, removing everything and scrubbing the interior of the cabinet.
 You want your medical supplies kept in a hygienic space so it pays to give it a spring clean like the rest of the house.

-DISPOSE OF SINGLE PURPOSE ITEMS
+DISPOSE OF SINGLE-PURPOSE ITEMS

 The problem is that items like antibiotics are prescribed for a specific purpose and are not transferable across all illnesses.
 So it’s risky and a waste of money for unnecessary repeats.

 Where possible, unless you know you need the mega version, buy smaller sized medications and related for items that have an expiry date?

-Anything out of date or that has been opened and probably lost it’s healing potential.
+Anything out of date or that has been opened and probably lost its healing potential.
 Anything damaged should go too, just in case.

 The last thing you need is to realise you are out of essential items during a crisis (although fingers crossed you never need them).

-So be honest now, what was the oldest item you decluttered from your medicine cabinet?
+Truth time, what was the oldest item you decluttered from your medicine cabinet?